How to choose a breast pump

-A lightweight portable breast pump is ideal, and a double electric model, such as the Medela Pump In Style or Medela Freestyle, will enable you to collect more milk in less time, making it perfect for quick pumping breaks.
+A lightweight portable breast pump is ideal, and a double electric model, such as the Medela Pump In Style with MaxFlow or Medela's Freestyle Flex, will enable you to collect more milk in less time, making it perfect for quick pumping breaks.

 “I was still breastfeeding when I went back to work, but my boss was very supportive and gave me breaks when I needed to pump milk.
 I used the Medela Swing Maxi – I even pumped on the tram on the way to work!” recalls Sarah, mom of two, Australia.